 In recent years, major advancements in techniques, powder, and substrates have resulted in powder coated wood finishes that can be found in an ever-increasing number of markets.
 One such market is healthcare, and there are numerous market-specific needs that make powder coated wood attractive for healthcare applications.
 Of course, this market has its own challenges—both the benefits and challenges will be discussed through the course of this article.
-The informative piece from the June (Q2) edition of Finishing Matters, entitled “Powder Coating for Wood Products,” provided excellent detail into the process of powder coating wood.
-To recap briefly, wood powder coating is a method of wood finishing that uses electrostatic energy to create adhesion between a special powder and a medium density fiberboard (MDF) substrate.
+Briefly, wood powder coating is a method of wood finishing that uses electrostatic energy to create adhesion between a special powder and a medium density fiberboard (MDF) substrate.
 Although there are a variety of approaches to powder coating MDF, the end result is a crosslinked finish that is attractive, durable, and that seamlessly encapsulates the part.

 Design and Durability

 “Many of our customers have rigorous performance standards.
 Fortunately, we have been able to meet these requirements through research and development,” said Heidi Hansen.
 “Impact and abrasion resistance are frequent requests, and our powder coated wood is up to the challenge.”